InstituteOfAnalyticsUSA/Essential-DeepLearning-With-Python/README.md

 - Tensors and tensor operations
 - How neural networks learn via backpropagation and gradient descent

+The following PPT will be used for both Module 2 and Module 3

 ### Part 3: Basics of neural networks as foundations for Deep Learning Networks